T20X/notes/asm.md

 # Endian

-Big endian multibyte numbers are stored in memory starting with the most significant bytes.
+Big endian multibyte numbers are stored inp memory starting with the most significant bytes.

 Little endian multibyte numbers are stored in memory starting with the least significant bytes.